getndazn/kopytko-framework/docs/http.md

 ## Intercepting

-It is possible to intercept an HTTP request made by HttpAgent.
+It is possible to intercept an HTTP request made by `HttpService`.
 Sometimes you need it for example for reporting reasons.
 To do it, you need to create an interceptor (you can extend our `HttpInterceptor`).